Sushantmish/AI4EO/README.md

 # AI4EO
-This Repository contain the content the Module : GEOL0069 - AI for Earth Observation
+This Repository contains the content for the Module : GEOL0069 - AI for Earth Observation